openmod-tracker/resolve/docs/source/Running Resolve/index.md

 ![RESOLVE Data Folder Structure](_images/New_Data_Folders.png)

-## Running RESOLVE from the Command Line
+## Command Line to Start a Case Run
 If you plan to run Resolve via a command line/terminal, use the following instructions.
 Running Resolve via the command line gives you more options for how the model is run than are exposed in the Scenario Tool, as discussed below.

 1. In a command line (e.g., Command Prompt), navigate into the ./new_modeling_toolkit/resolve directory